by Tony Vidler

 To get the most out of it though you have to be clear about two key areas:

 1. what the purpose of the CRM system is for your business

-2. what your advice, service and marketing processes are, and how the CRM system can improve all three areas.
+2. what your advice, service and marketing processes are (or ideally will be), and how the CRM system can improve all three areas.

 (“Importance of Clarity” graph courtesy of Stanton Allen http://www.stantonallen.com/crm.html)